VanLaser/analog-controls-for-armored-core-ps2/README.md

 - replays are (and will be) broken
 - only tested on PPSSPP - should work on at least PPSSPP version 1.13.2 or newer

-#### How about Armored Core: Last Raven Portable?

-Well, _AC: Last Raven Portable_ actually **already** uses the analog information, _if camera is mapped to the PSP pad_, which means D-PAD configured on "strafe left/right and forward/backward" and analog pad configured on "camera look up/down, turn left/right", plus some convenient emulator mappings (left pad to right pad, D-PAD to left pad) is all one needs to play it on PPSSPP with dual sticks.
-No mod needed.

 #### Install instructions (PPSSPP emulator)

 In order for this mod to work, you will need to set the following PPSSPP settings: